suurjaak/Skyperious/README.md

 Also, a [command line interface](http://suurjaak.github.io/Skyperious/help.html#commandline) is available with key functions like exporting, searching, and merging.
 The graphical version includes a Python console window.

-Making a backup of the database file is recommended before making any changes.
-There is an easy "Save as" button for that on the database index page.

 Downloads, help texts, and more screenshots at http://suurjaak.github.io/Skyperious.